Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experimental Details

-\subsection{Experiment 1 - 2D Gaussian Means}
+\subsection{Experiment 2 - 2D Gaussian Means}

-\autoref{tab:exp1_overview} provides an overview of the well-specified setting and the different misspecification scenarios inspired by \citet{schmitt2023detecting}
+\autoref{tab:exp1_overview} provides an overview of the well-specified setting and the different misspecification scenarios inspired by \citet{schmitt2023detecting}.

-\subsubsection{Network Architecture}
+\paragraph{Network Architecture}

 We use a deep set architecture \citep{zaheer2017deep} for the summary network $\phi$, compressing the input to $4$-dimensional summary statistics.
-For the generative inference network of the approximator $q$, we use an affine coupling flow architecture \citep{ardizzone2021conditional, kingma2018glow} with $3$ coupling layers.
+For the generative inference network $q$, we use an affine coupling flow architecture \citep{ardizzone2021conditional, kingma2018glow} with $3$ coupling layers.

 For the domain classifier $\psi$ in NPE-DANN, we use a standard feedforward network with $2$ hidden layers of width $256$.
 We do not use label smoothing or weight the gradient reversal balance.